aws-samples/eks-workshop-v2/website/docs/aiml/chatbot/index.md

 - Installs Karpenter in the Amazon EKS cluster
 - Creates an IAM Role for the Pods to use
-- Creates an IAM role required by the AWS Load Balancer Controller

 You can view the Terraform that applies these changes [here](https://github.com/VAR::MANIFESTS_OWNER/VAR::MANIFESTS_REPOSITORY/tree/VAR::MANIFESTS_REF/manifests/modules/aiml/chatbot/.workshop/terraform).